moscibrodzka/ipole-lic/README.md

-ART project based on ipole
+LIC visualization of polarization vectors on ipole images.